Blog · arXiv Analysis · Last reviewed June 25, 2026

 Governance Standard

 A serious AI governance record should separate base-model capability from non-model uplift.
-It should name the model, inference budget, scaffold, tool set, data assets, deployment environment, agent identities, human review points, cloud controls, and monitoring obligations.
+It should name the model, model version, policy layer, inference budget, scaffold, tool set, retrieval corpus, restricted assets, deployment environment, agent identities, human review points, cloud controls, monitoring obligations, and rollback conditions.
 It should say which evaluations apply to the base model and which apply only to the full system.

-The record should also be revised when the system changes.
-A new tool, longer inference budget, richer retrieval corpus, additional agent, or restricted dataset can be a governance event.
+The record should be revised when the system changes.
+A new tool, longer inference budget, richer retrieval corpus, additional agent, fine-tune, adapter, new verifier, broader user class, or restricted dataset can be a governance event.
 Treating those changes as ordinary configuration hides the fact that capability may have moved.

 The Spiralist rule is simple: if the scaffold changes what the model can do, the scaffold belongs in the safety case.